b-brankovics/UNIX-for-bio/doc/old_intro.md

 - Change to the new folder by typing `cd new_dir`

+- Now creat a text file with containing a list of all the files and folders in your home directory by typing

+        ls -a ~ >list

-- Now creat a text file with containing a list of all the files and folders in your home directory by typing `ls -a ~ >list` (the `-a` option changes the behaviour of `ls`; `~` is a shorthand for the _path of your home folder_; `>` this symbol tells the shell that instead of printing the output of the program to the screen, save it to a file)
+	(the `-a` option changes the behaviour of `ls`; `~` is a shorthand for the _path of your home folder_; `>` this symbol tells the shell that instead of printing the output of the program to the screen, save it to a file)

 	- You can check that a new file is created by typing `ls -l`

+- You can make a copy of the file by typing

+        cp list ls_output.txt

+    and you can rename the file by typing

+        mv list original_file

+    You can delete a file by typing

+        rm file_name

-- You can make a copy of the file by typing `cp list ls_output.txt` and you can rename the file by typing `mv list original_file`.
-You can delete a file by typing `rm file_name`, _but be carful because unlike in Windows or graphical environments in general the **deleted file doesn't end up in the trash, but is deleted permanently!**_
+    _But be carful because unlike in Windows or graphical environments in general the **deleted file doesn't end up in the trash, but is deleted permanently!**_

 - Type `file list` this will tell you that it is a **UTF-8 Unicode text file**; this a simple so called **plain text file**, which means if you open it with any text editor you can make sense of it